 The Mortgage Forgiveness Debt Relief Act of 2007

-The good news is that there are important exceptions to the tax rule that I’m going to cover.
+The good news is that there are important exceptions to the tax rule.
 The first one is the Mortgage Forgiveness Debt Relief Act.
-This legislation was created in response to the real estate meltdown and mortgage crisis, so the IRS doesn’t kick a man when he’s down!
+This legislation was created in response to the real estate meltdown and mortgage crisis.
 After all, if you can’t afford your house, how in the world could you turn around and pay a massive tax bill at the end of the year?

-The debt forgiveness relief applies no matter if the mortgage debt is cancelled due to a short sale (where proceeds don’t cover the mortgage balance), bankruptcy, or due to a mortgage modification.
+The debt forgiveness relief applies no matter if the mortgage debt is canceled due to a short sale (where proceeds don’t cover the mortgage balance), bankruptcy or a mortgage modification.
 The regulation shelters up to $2 million of qualified debt from taxation (or up to $1 million if you’re married and file taxes separately).
-The debt must have been used to buy, build, or improve your main home and be secured by it.
+The debt must have been used to buy, build or improve your main home and be secured by it.
 If your mortgage debt was refinanced, it can be a little tricky because it’s eligible for the tax exclusion, but only up to the amount of the previous mortgage principal balance.

 It’s great to have debt forgiveness regulations in place that help struggling homeowners; however, the tax benefit of the Mortgage Forgiveness Debt Relief Act only extends through 2012.

 The second major exception to the rule about the taxation of forgiven debt applies to Title 11 bankruptcy proceedings.
 No debts that are discharged through bankruptcy are considered taxable income.
 Read more about how your debts are treated in bankruptcy.